Myth vs. Fact: The Journalism Competition and Preservation Act (JCPA)

 MYTH #11: The JCPA would discriminate against conservative news outlets.

-• FACT: The JCPA is content-neutral.
-It is inclusive of conservative publications, such as Breitbart, The Daily Caller, Newsmax, and The Washington Times.
-The JCPA contains a nondiscrimination provision and a right to inclusion (most favored nation provision) designed to preserve diverse points of view, including conservative ones, by providing a necessary check on Big Tech.
+• FACT: The JCPA is content-neutral and is inclusive of conservative publications, such as Breitbart, The Daily Caller, Newsmax, and The Washington Times.
+The JCPA contains a nondiscrimination provision and a right to inclusion (“most favored nation” provision) designed to preserve diverse points of view, including conservative ones, by providing a necessary check on Big Tech.

 MYTH #12: The JCPA would violate the First Amendment rights of readers because they can no longer post links and excerpts from social media.

 • FACT: The JCPA does not violate the First Amendment, nor would it require individual users to pay for anything, nor would it block their posts.
-The JCPA ensures that Big Tech pays for news content aggregated from small and local publishers who work hard to gather the facts and report the news to their local communities.
+The JCPA would ensure that Big Tech platforms pay for news content aggregated from small and local publishers who are the ones working hard to gather the facts and report the news to their local communities.

-• FACT: Nothing in the bill requires carriage/display.
-And nothing in the bill prevents a platform from implementing its terms of service.
-The language referenced in the bill on page 28 denies platforms the ability to retaliate – as the platforms have done in France and Australia – against digital journalism providers in the limited case where it does so to punish the publisher or broadcaster for participating in a joint negotiation.
-If content is deindexed or de-ranked, but is not retaliatory for asserting rights under the bill, the platform faces no risk.
+• FACT: Nothing in the bill requires the Big Tech platforms to carry news content.
+And, nothing in the bill prevents a platform from implementing its terms of service.
+The language referenced in the bill in Section 6b denies a platform the ability to retaliate – as platforms have done in France, Australia, and now Canada – against digital journalism providers in the limited case where it does so to punish the publisher or broadcaster for participating in a joint negotiation.
+If the platform deindexes or de-ranks content, but it is not retaliatory for asserting rights under the bill, then the platform faces no risk.

 MYTH #14: The JCPA will require the platforms to pay for and display content from extremist groups or that spread harmful misinformation.

 • FACT: Nothing in the bill requires display.
 If a platform is crawling a publisher’s or broadcaster’s content, it must pay for the content it crawls.
-If it does not want to pay for news content it finds distasteful, the platform should not crawl it and make money off of it in the first place (through AI and other uses that take place regardless of whether content is actually displayed).
-This is the essence of the access fee, payment for the ability to crawl news content and determine later what they will display.
-The nominal cost of organizing the world’s information.
+If it does not want to pay for news content it finds distasteful, then the platform should not crawl that content – and make money off of it – in the first place (e.g., through AI and other uses that take place regardless of whether content is actually displayed).
+This is the essence of the access fee: payment for the ability to crawl news content and determine later what they will display.
+This is the nominal cost of organizing the world’s information.

 Back to top